gdraheim/docker-copyedit/README.md

-Of course you may have image1 and image2 to be the same tag name but remember that the image hash value will change wile copyediting the image archive on the disk.
+Of course you may have image1 and image2 to be the same tag name but remember that the image hash value will change while copyediting the image archive on the disk.
 You will be left with a dangling old (untagged) image.

 Other than 'entrypoint','cmd' and 'user' you can also set